The Cockman Family: Band

 They have been nominated for Bluegrass Artists of the Year, Instrumentalist of the Year, and Bluegrass Band of the Year by the Country Gospel Music Association (CGMA) and for Gold Cross Bluegrass Group of the Year by the International Country Gospel Music Association, and were named one of the "12 Most Creative Families in America" by American Greeting Cards and USA Today Weekend.
 They were selected as the recipient of the 2011 Community Traditions Award by the North Carolina Folklore Society.
 They were awarded the 2011 Bluegrass Gospel Group of the Year by Southern Branch Bluegrass Caroline Cockman Fisher won "Female Vocalist of the Year" and "Songwriter of the Year" by Powergrass Internet Radio.
 They were also featured in a PBS special program entitled Maker of the Stars: A Cockman Family Christmas, and are known in North Carolina as cast members on a series of seven, one-hour PBS specials, The Arthur Smith Show, Now & Then.
 The Cockman Family is currently promoted by Homeland Entertainment under the Heart Warming label.

-Billy Cockman won the 2013 National Banjo Championship in Winfield, KS,.
-He also won the South Carolina Banjo Championship at Renofest in Hartsville, SC. and the North Carolina Banjo Champtionship at The Carolina in the Fall Festival in Wilkesboro.
+Billy Cockman won the 2013 National Banjo Championship in Winfield, KS.
+He also won the South Carolina Banjo Championship at Renofest in Hartsville, SC. and the North Carolina Banjo Championship at The Carolina in the Fall Festival in Wilkesboro.

 Ben Cockman won the 2014 National Guitar Championship in Winfield, KS.
 He has also won multiple regional championships including the South Carolina State and West Virginia State Flat-pick Guitar championships, the Merlefest Flat-pick guitar championship, and the Ossipee Music Festival's New England Guitar Championship.
 He is a two-time winner of the Wayne Henderson Bluegrass Festival Guitar championship.